JimSow/CBET-Corpus/README.md

     <li>Modern Educational Technology (现代教育技术) <br /></li>
     <li>Modern Distance Education (现代远距离教育) <br /></li>
  </ul>
-If you want to download all the the domain-specific corpus or have any questions, please contact me without hesitating.
+If you want to download all the domain-specific corpus or have any questions, please contact me without hesitating.
 My e-mail address is <a> jimsow@163.com </a>. <br />

-<h2>Copyrights of all academic literatures belong to the above-mentioned scientific journals.
+<h2>Copyrights of all academic literatures in our domain-specific corpus belong to the above-mentioned scientific journals.
 You are free to use for academic research or non-profit making purpose, but not for commercial use without permission.</h2>